Why We Need Education Reform Towards Foreign Language in America

 International Business

-Did you know that America actually LOSES money because of language barriers and cultural misunderstandings?
-Yes!
-Nearly $2 billion every year!
-The U.S. Department of Education stated that 1 in 5 American jobs are linked to international trade.
-As an example, my favorite airline is Delta Airlines.
-Minus the pandemic, international travel is a big part of their services and they’ve hired thousands of LOD (Language of Destination) flight attendants because they cater to international clientele.
-After college, I was a Lyft driver for a few months and with Lyft being a partner of Delta, I managed to pick up several flight attendants and pilots in which one of them told me Delta was planning on hiring roughly 3,000 attendants for French LOD!
-At the time, they were looking for 3,000 people with French proficiency and LOD attendants are paid higher hourly wages, they can more hours (depending on the distance) than those working domestic flights.
-Could you imagine desperately needing bilingual/multilingual when you work with so many airports, airlines, hotels, and other hospitality businesses around the globe?
-There are companies willing to pay top dollar for high demand workers.
-Not to mention, they also have international contracts in which they need to understand, not only the language, but the culture as well as international laws and policies to do anything which is another layer of jobs.
+As an example, my favorite airline is Delta Airlines and I’ve flown with them and their international partners.
+Pre-pandemic, international travel is a big part of their services and Delta has hired thousands of LOD (Language of Destination) flight attendants because they cater to an international clientele.
+After college, I was a Lyft driver for a few months before finding my first job, and I picked up several flight attendants and pilots.
+In 2019, one of them told me Delta was planning on hiring roughly 3,000 attendants for French LOD!
+LOD attendants are paid higher hourly wages, they work more hours (depending on the distance) than those working domestic flights.
+Could you imagine desperately needing bilinguals/multilinguals when your company works with so many airports, partnering airlines, hotels, and other hospitality businesses around the globe?
+Not to mention, they usually have international contracts in which they need to understand, not only the language but the culture as well as international laws and policies.

 Diplomacy and International Humanitarianism